 |Organization Type||Technology & Telecom|

 |Percent of Green Power Use Third-Party Certified (excluding On-site)||75%|

 At Apple, we continue to work toward the goal of achieving a net zero energy program for our data centers, corporate facilities, and retail stores worldwide.

-To achieve this goal we use a tiered approach—starting with energy efficiency, followed by an aggressive use of onsite renewable energy generation where space and operational constraints allow, and then through industry-leading partnerships with utilities and renewable energy providers for grid-purchased renewable energy.
+To achieve this goal we use a tiered approach—starting with energy efficiency, followed by an aggressive use of Apple-owned, new renewable energy generation projects, and then through industry-leading partnerships with utilities and renewable energy providers for grid-purchased renewable energy.

 When investing in grid-purchased renewable energy, we prefer projects that clearly demonstrate the principle of 'additionality,' whereby Apple's involvement causes new renewable energy sources to be developed and brought to the market.